maskbit/CustomerCoupons/README.md

 Number of individuals who go to cheap restaurants more than 4 times a month and income is less than 50K | 0.07945635128071092

-## Additional Analysis and Observations of Coffee House users
+## Additional Analysis and Observations of Coffee House coupon users

 Criteria     | Acceptance Rate